ezbc/ezbc.github.io/_posts/research/2016-03-14-dust-emissivity.md

 consistent with dust aggregating in these clouds.

 Figure 3 shows the 2MASS-derived $A_V$ and $\beta$ relationship.
-Taurus and California however show increasing $\beta$ in increasingly dense regions, consistent with dust aggregation.
-We can see that $\beta$ is negatively proportional to $A_V$ for Perseus however.
+Taurus and California show increasing $\beta$ in increasingly dense regions, consistent with dust aggregation.
+We can see that $\beta$ is negatively proportional to
+$A_V$ for Perseus however.
 This means that for denser regions, the emissivity index decreases.

 ***